 Wondering If You're Called to the Priesthood?

-The diocesan vocations website, pghpriest.org, is full of helpful tips, recommended reading, and prayers for discerning your vocation, as well as information on upcoming vocations events.
+The diocesan vocations website, pghpriest.com, is full of helpful tips, recommended reading, and prayers for discerning your vocation, as well as information on upcoming vocations events.

 Stay up to date with the latest Pittsburgh vocations information!
 Like us on Facebook and follow us Twitter by using the buttons below.

 Men interested in discerning their call to the priesthood by undertaking some of the academic work required of seminarians may enroll in the Affiliate Program.
 Affiliates may take one of the Tuesday or Wednesday night classes offered at the seminary alongside the seminarians.
 (Classes are accredited through Duquesne University and count for college credit.)
 The in-house classes being offered for the 2014–2015 school year are:

 - Sacred Scripture (Fall Semester: Tuesdays, 7–9 p.m.)

 - Sacred Scripture (Spring Semester: Tuesdays, 7–9 p.m.)